uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 };
 ```

-Next, you can define specific words to exclude/flag.
-I added some 11ty specific terminology and a few brand names that I have mentioned:
+Next, you can define specific words to exclude or flag.
+I excluded some 11ty specific terminology and a few brand names that I have written about in my posts.

 ```js
 module.exports = {